Netanzaf/spotifyear/README.md

 Notes:

-- App runs of localhost:4040
+- App runs on localhost:4040
 - Can be executed with app\spotifyear.exe or with through the dart sdk with the command 'dart bin\spotifyear.dart'